-I like to classify good books in two categories:
+Usually, I like to classify good books in two main categories:

-- The first category includes nice books that are well written, with an interesting texture; they provide the reader with all the details leaving no much space to the reader fantasy and imagination.
+- Well written books with an interesting texture; they provide the reader with all the details leaving no much space to the reader fantasy and imagination.

-“Yesterday” by Ágota Kristof belongs to the second category.
-It is written in a very essential style, with the minimal set of words.
-Not a single paragraph can be removed, neither a single word, without destroying it.
-If you think that reading a book is a different experience than watching a movie, this book is for you.
+Yesterday by Ágota Kristof belongs to the second category.
+It is written in a very essential style, using a the minimal set of words, no visual details, no unnecessary detail.
+Not a single paragraph can be removed from the book, neither a single word, without destroying it.
+If, like me, you believe that reading a book is and should be a different experience than watching a movie, this book is for you.
 The few words of “Yesterday” can stimulate and induce you to discover new sensations, new emotions, and unknown places of your mind.
-In my opinion, it’s definitively a very good book.
+Definitely a very good book.